EArtomRag/biblio-rag/README.md

 **Sample Dataset:**
 The Emanuele Artom bibliographic archive is included for testing and demonstrates the system's capabilities with real scholarly content.

+## License

+This repository includes:

+- Source code → licensed under the MIT License (see LICENSE)
+- Documentation, data, and evaluation materials → licensed under CC BY 4.0 (see LICENSE_DATA)